 Rethink what you think you already know about content marketing.
 Is an infographic that different from cavemen drawings?
 No, it’s visual storytelling.
 Length aside, is a blog post that different from a novel?
 It has a title, a beginning, middle, and an end.
 It’s storytelling too.

-Embrace the power of storytelling and see where it takes your brand.
+Embrace the power of storytelling and see where it takes your brand — and always keep your brand’s vision and mission in mind to help guide you.
 The art of your story draws your audience into your world, and the science of how the brain is moved by the story is what makes your brand memorable.
 A great story told by a brand who gets this has great potential to end that story so well that they turn the reader into a customer.